muyangren907/telegram-uploaddzb/docs/installation.rst

 Stable release
 --------------

-To install kuangcaowangyunmin, run these commands in your terminal:
+To install telegram-upload, run these commands in your terminal:

 .. code-block:: console

-    $ sudo pip3 install -U kuangcaowangyunmin
+    $ sudo pip3 install -U telegram-upload

-This is the preferred method to install kuangcaowangyunmin, as it will always install the most recent stable release.
+This is the preferred method to install telegram-upload, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.